kristianlm/experiments/readme.md

 I set the probe scale on my scope to 0.01X and the units to `[A]`.
 This means I can read off the current directly in the display - very nice feature!
 I don't know how/if the scope division scale affect the readings or if it's just for display.
-My actual scope is set to 1X.
+My actual probe is set to 1X.

 ## Changing the core clock frequency